querwurzel/BinPastes/README.md

 I'd like to thank the creator of the original [PasteBin](https://github.com/lordelph/pastebin) in general and the authors of [sticky-notes](https://github.com/sayakb/sticky-notes) and [Paste](https://github.com/jordansamuel/PASTE) in particular for their work and efforts in crafting FOSS pastebins for self-hosting.
-I used and enjoyed your tools for quite some years, I even maintained them running with newer PHP versions.
+I used and enjoyed your tools for quite some years, I even maintained them running on newer PHP versions for as long as I could.